Clark, Iowa end perfect South Carolina season in Final Four

 South Carolina got within 69-68 on Raven Johnson’s 3-pointer before Clark got a steal for a layup with 3:32 left.
 Neither team scored again until star Aliyah Boston was fouled with 1:37 left.
 She made the second of two free throws.

 Clark then scored another layup on the other end out of a timeout to make it a four-point game.
-After a layup by Zia Cooke made it a two-point game with 58 seconds left, the Hawkeyes ran the clock down with McKenna Warnock grabbing a huge offensive rebound off a Clark miss with 18 seconds remaining.
+After a layup by Zia Cooke with 58 seconds left, the Hawkeyes ran the clock down with McKenna Warnock grabbing a huge offensive rebound off a Clark miss with 18 seconds remaining.

 After a putback by Johnson with 9.9 seconds left got the Gamecocks within 75-73, Clark sealed the game with two more free throws.

-As the final seconds went off the clock Clark threw the ball high in the air and galloped around the court.

-The loss ended a spectacular season for the defending champion Gamecocks, who were trying to become the 10th team to go through a season unbeaten.
+The loss ended a tremendous season for the defending champion Gamecocks, who were trying to become the 10th team to go through a season unbeaten.

+“It was physical.
+You’ve got to give them a lot of credit,” Clark said.
+“They’re a tremendous team, they’ve had a tremendous year, obviously so well-coached.”

 Cooke led the Gamecocks with 24 points.
-Slowed by foul trouble, Boston had just eight points and 10 rebounds as the Hawkeyes packed the paint, daring South Carolina to shoot from the outside.

-The Gamecocks finished 4-for-20 from behind the 3-point line and couldn’t take advantage of their 49-25 advantage on the boards that included 26 offensive rebounds.
+Slowed by foul trouble, Boston had just eight points and 10 rebounds as the Hawkeyes packed the paint, brazenly daring South Carolina to shoot from the outside.
+The defense seemed to bamboozle the Gamecocks, who finished 4 for 20 from behind the 3-point line.
+They couldn't take advantage of their 49-25 rebounding edge that included 26 offensive boards.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25